hi-dil/debMap/README.md

 # DebMap

-To run this web application you need to run the server by typing this in the root terminal:\n `node server.js`
+To run this web application you need to run the server by typing this in the root terminal:

+`node server.js`